 I think the worst feeling a person can feel is regret.
 I have many regrets in my life and honestly, I will do almost anything to avoid feeling regret again.
 This impacts my trading in ways I am only now beginning to understand.
 So, what am I doing and how should I be doing it instead?

 What I am doing

 I don’t stop out of a bad trade for two primary reasons.
 One is that I am rebelling against the authority of the market telling me what to do (i.e. cut my loss because I was wrong).
 And the second is that I am trying to avoid the regret I will feel if I close the position at a loss and the trade ends up working.

-Maybe one in every 10 trades that I am supposed to stop out and don’t, end up working out.
+Maybe one in every 10 trades that I am supposed to stop out but don’t, end up making money.
 This creates such a strong feeling of regret in me that sometimes I cannot bring myself to close out a trade because I don’t want to feel that regret.
-What ends up happening though is that I get nailed pretty hard, and then end up regretting not getting out of the trade when I had the opportunity and feeling a lot worse that I would have if I had just stopped out.
+What ends up happening though is that I get nailed pretty hard, and then end up regretting not getting out of the trade when I had the opportunity, and feeling a lot worse that I would have if I had just stopped out.
 Moreover, there is the regret for not taking a trade and not making the money I could have if I had taken it.

 Click here to meet the Just One Lap team at one of our live, free events.